nocoolnametom/blog/content/scripture-mastery-nt-11.md

 > unless I >  say so in the post.
 I'm trying to show the range lying between the
 > original >  Greek text and the English.</span>

-* * * * *

-##### Update May 2013
+!!! update "Update May 2013"

-*This scripture has been removed by the Church Educational System from the Scripture Mastery list.
+    * This scripture has been removed by the Church Educational System from the Scripture Mastery list.
 However, it had remained within this list for over two decades and as such is still familiar to many graduates of the LDS Church's Seminary program.
 So I'm keeping this exploration of it online, but it is no longer applicable to CES.*

-* * * * *

-#### A Quick Note

-> It's a lot of fun to write these posts, but I want to do even better.
->  So I'm >  slowing down the pace in order to give each individual post some time
-> to >  hopefully spread through the Internet.
-A new Scripture Mastery post
-> should >  appear every Monday and every Thursday.
-I'm asking anyone who has
-> been >  enjoying this series to please comment, share/post links, ask
-> questions, post >  rebuttals, and what have you.
-I'm relatively confident in what I'm
-> doing, >  but I've already been able to find and fix some problems in previous
-> posts >  due to people getting involved.
-Share you experiences in Seminary or
-> Sunday >  School about these scriptures.
-Ask questions about other areas and >  scriptures (I can only really answer translation questions about the
-> New >  Testament personally, though I feel rather confident in my knowledge
-> of the >  "Old Testament", better called the Hebrew Bible, too).
-And if
-> you're >  enjoying this, please just drop a quick note to say so.
-Just a
-> quick >  "Thanks" or "Cool beans" really makes my day.
+!!! note "A Quick Note"
+    It's a lot of fun to write these posts, but I want to do even better.
+So I'm slowing down the pace in order to give each individual post some time to hopefully spread through the Internet.
+A new Scripture Mastery post should appear every Monday and every Thursday.
+I'm asking anyone who has been enjoying this series to please comment, share/post links, ask questions, post rebuttals, and what have you.
+I'm relatively confident in what I'm doing, but I've already been able to find and fix some problems in previous posts due to people getting involved.
+Share you experiences in Seminary or Sunday School about these scriptures.
+Ask questions about other areas and scriptures (I can only really answer translation questions about the New Testament personally, though I feel rather confident in my knowledge of the "Old Testament", better called the Hebrew Bible, too).
+And if you're enjoying this, please just drop a quick note to say so.
+Just a quick "Thanks" or "Cool beans" really makes my day.
 Thanks!
-Now onto the
+Now onto the post!
-> post!

 The Context: Stephen's Martyrdom in Acts
 ----------------------------------------